kxdang/kiendang.me/content/blog/060-propofol/index.md

 One of the greatest benefits of propofol are the reduced side effects that are common with other anesthetic agents such as postoperative nausea<sup><a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4554966/" target="_blank">[2]</sup></a>.

 I can attest to this!
-I woke up feeling pretty normal.
-Woot for modern medicine🙌.
+I woke up feeling pretty normal. 🙌 Woot for modern medicine.

-The discovery and development of propofol came from <a href="http://www.laskerfoundation.org/awards/show/discovery-and-development-propofol-widely-used-anesthetic/" target="_blank"> John B. Glen </a>, who recently won the 2018 Lasker-DeBakey Clinical Medical Research Award.
+The discovery and development of propofol came from <a href="http://www.laskerfoundation.org/awards/show/discovery-and-development-propofol-widely-used-anesthetic/" target="_blank"> John B. Glen</a>, who recently won the 2018 Lasker-DeBakey Clinical Medical Research Award.
 Since his discovery of propofol in 1970s, more than 190 million people have received his drug and has been put on the WHO list of essential medicine.

 ##<center>How does propofol work?